nashville-data-nerds/policies/reporting_guidelines.md

 # Reporting Guidelines

+**Nashville Data Nerds does not currently have a board for revieiwng grievances.
+I recognize that no single person should have control over these matters and as our group grows, I plan to put in a board in place to help facilitate the enforcement and reviewing of Code of Conduct Cases.**

+**In some instances I have reworded to wording to be specific to me but in others I have left it generic to a group but as it stands, I, Alex Antonison, will be the only person reviewing reports.**

-If you believe someone is violating the code of conduct we ask that you report it to the Stumptown Syndicate by emailing conduct@stumptownsyndicate.org.
+If you believe someone is violating the code of conduct we ask that you report it to Alex Antonison at adantonison@gmail.com

 **All reports will be kept confidential.** In some cases we may determine that a public statement will need to be made.
 If that's the case, the identities of all victims and reporters will remain confidential unless those individuals instruct us otherwise.